Timeline

 Spirit of the Mountains (1975)

-JOY.
-Read full interview of Keith Bailey on Cadillac Records website (1976.
+Joy.
+Read full interview with Keith Bailey on Cadillac Records website (1976.
 Re-released on CD and Vinyl in 2023.
-Original remastered by Keith Bailey.
+Original remastered by Keith Bailey).

 Elevation